Student Services and Resources

 The Accessibility Advisor at U of T Engineering is an extension of Accessibility Services and works on-location with engineering students.
 The on-location advisor is familiar with the Faculty, and, along with other members of Accessibility Services, they work with students to develop academic accommodation plans, support students to address accessibility issues throughout their studies and facilitate the inclusion of students with disabilities into all aspects of university life.
 Their focus is on skills development, especially in the areas of self-advocacy and academic skills.

-Services are provided to students with a documented disability.
-The disability can be a physical, sensory, learning disability, or mental health disorder.
-Students with temporary disabilities (e.g., broken arm) are also eligible for the service.
+Services are provided to students who are registered with Accessibility Services.
+Disabilities can be physical, sensory, related to learning, or a mental health condition.
+Students with temporary disabilities (e.g. broken arm) are also eligible for the service.

 Before receiving accommodation, the Accessibility Advisor will review a student’s Intake Package and discuss any barriers or difficulties in their academic progress to develop effective accommodation.
 Where appropriate, students are referred to one of the Accessibility Service's professionals (e.g., Adaptive Technologist Consultant, Learning Disability Specialist) to discuss strategies and determine accommodation.
 All discussions are kept confidential with Accessibility Services and information is disclosed outside Accessibility Services only with the student’s permission.